ThePrairieBanana/pTGC-UFO-Agent-Kit/context/ptgc.md

   - 8 years: 95%
   - 9-10 years: 100%
 - Tokens not kept as rewards are burned upon claiming
-- Locking just into the next year is common (e.g. 9 years + 1 week = 100%)
+- Locking shortly into the next year is common (e.g. 9 years + 1 week = 100%)
 - Many users create locking ladders based on certain time frames or market cycles
 - Claim lock rewards when there's enough value to offset the cost of gas
+- Claimed tokens got to wallet and begin earning reflections, can be staked and also locked

 ## Real Yield Examples (Based on Verified Experimental Wallet Data)
-These figures are derived from a real on-chain wallet staked and locked for 10 years since February 11, 2024.
+These figures are derived from a real on-chain wallet staked and locked for 10 years since February, 2024.
 Token APY percentages are based on 2025 actual volume.
 Dollar values reflect current price of $0.00009899.
 Verify this wallet on-chain: 0x2bAd5e8Af743cCf9c4AB0C79981062B4Ac66dbF0 Full explorer view: https://plsfolio.com/address/0x2bad5e8af743ccf9c4ab0c79981062b4ac66dbf0/